toolleeo/cli-apps/README.md

 * [catdoc](http://www.wagner.pp.ru/~vitus/software/catdoc/) - Command line converter from Microsoft Word to plain text; output is sent to the standard output.
 * [Pandoc](http://pandoc.org/) - Universal document file converter; handles input output from/to a number of formats: HTML, PDF, LaTeX, docx, odt, AsciiDoc, Markdown, Textile, just to mention a few; the quality of conversion strongly depends on the combination of input/output formats.
 * [xls2csv](http://www.wagner.pp.ru/~vitus/software/catdoc/) - Command line converter from Excel to CSV file format.

+## <a name="data-management"></a>Data management

+* [VisiData](https://www.visidata.org/) - Interactive multitool for tabular data.
+It combines the clarity of a spreadsheet, the efficiency of the terminal, and the power of Python, into a lightweight utility which can handle millions of rows with ease.
+* [csvkit](https://github.com/wireservice/csvkit) - A suite of command-line tools for converting to and working with CSV, the king of tabular file formats.

 ## <a name="editors"></a>Editors